joehillen/craft/README.md

 In order of priority:

+ * Use logger that supports callstacks
  * Use Text
- * Use logger that supports callstacks
- * Separate logger for DSL operations
- * take CraftEnv out of runners
-   - make a new runner: runCraft :: CraftEnv PackageManager -> Craft a -> CraftDSL (LoggingT IO a)
-   - rename:
-     - runCraftLocal -> runLocal
-     - runCraftSSH   -> runSSH
+ * Craftable User User
  * Replace use of "error" with proper exception types.
- * Craftable User User
  * Remove Exec_
  * Exec as User
  * Send stdin to Exec
  * use `data-default`
  * distinguish CraftEnv from EnvVars
    - maybe rename it to CraftSettings
- * Figure out how to use a ReaderT on top of Craft
+ * Figure out how to use a ReaderT on top of Craft and document it.
- * Refactor file content sourcing (pluggable sourcers: `cp`, `rsync`, `S3`, `http`, etc)
-   - Maybe use Inject for Free, i.e. "Data Types A La Carte"
  * grep
+ * Separate logger for DSL operations
  * Escaping Exec args, i.e. spaces, quotes, pipes, etc
- * Export the most common smart-constructors, e.g. `file`, `directory`, `user`, etc
  * Define `Gettable` with functional dependencies or type-families
  * Improve `/etc/hosts` parser (very slow)
  * microlenses?